Water Wise Landscaping Resources

 Native Utah Plant List

-Park City Approved Water Wise Plant List
+Park City Water Wise Plant List

 Salt Lake Plant List & Hydrozone Schedule